Iamnkinikathryn/myfirstcodechallenge/README.md

-# myfirstcodechallenge
-Projects Directory
-salarycalculator
-speeddetectior
-studentgrader

-Salary Calculator
+#Student Grade, Speed Detector, and Net Salary Calculator
-Calculate salary function takes your basic monthly income salary, calculates NHIF,NSSF and PAYE amount, then prints out net salary

-Speed Detector
-Speed detector function checks the speed and prints the message as requested

-Student Grader
-Check grade function checks the input received and gives out the grade
+Description
+This repository contains three simple programs.
+The Student Grade Generator takes the marks a student has scored and tells what grade they get.
+The Speed Detector checks the speed of a car and decides if it’s too fast, giving points if it is, and can say if a driver should lose their license for speeding too much.
+The Net Salary Calculator works out a person’s take-home pay after taking away taxes and other deductions from their salary and added benefits.
+Each program is easy to use and helps understand basic programming concepts.